Kinship caregiver program, 156.1, 156.7, 156.8(5), 202.1, 202.4(3)“a”

 HUMAN SERVICES DEPARTMENT

-The Human Services Department hereby proposes to amend Chapter 156, "Payments for Foster Care," and Chapter 202, "Foster Care Placement and Services," Iowa Administrative Code.
+The Human Services Department hereby amends Chapter 156, "Payments for Foster Care," and Chapter 202, "Foster Care Placement and Services," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code chapter 234 and section 217.6.
+This rule making is adopted under the authority provided in Iowa Code chapter 234.